wangwenx190/QtMediaPlayer/README.md

 cmake --install .
 ```

-Currently two backends are available: [MDK](https://sourceforge.net/projects/mdk-sdk/files/) and [MPV](https://sourceforge.net/projects/mpv-player-windows/files/libmpv/).
-[VLC](http://download.videolan.org/pub/videolan/vlc/last/) is on plan.
+Currently two player backends are available: [MDK](https://sourceforge.net/projects/mdk-sdk/files/) and [MPV](https://sourceforge.net/projects/mpv-player-windows/files/libmpv/).
+[FFmpeg](https://ffmpeg.org/) is on plan.
 All backends will be loaded dynamically at run-time.

+**Notes for using the MDK backend**: you need to download a separate FFmpeg package yourself and put them into the application directory due to MDK doesn't link against FFmpeg statically.

+**Notes for using the MPV backend**: libmpv needs [ANGLE](https://github.com/google/angle) (libEGL.dll & libGLESv2.dll) and Microsoft's shader compiler (d3dcompiler_XX.dll), you need to put them into the application directory.
+The latter is shipped with Windows SDK, the former is shipped with Google Chrome/Mozilla Firefox/Visual Studio Code/etc. If you want to build ANGLE yourself, [vcpkg](https://github.com/microsoft/vcpkg) is a good choice.

+About the [VLC](https://artifacts.videolan.org/vlc/nightly-win64-llvm/) backend: There has been quite some work on the initial porting of the VLC backend, but it comes to an dead end. libVLC recommends to use a separate window to do the rendering to get the best performance and experience.
+It also supports get the decoded data and do the rendering ourself, but after some testing, I found there is significant performance lost, just like libVLC's official documentation said.
+And we want to use QtRHI to catch up Qt's latest design, however, libVLC's design is not suitable for doing so.
+It supports custom rendering through Direct3D and OpenGL, but it works quite differently with QtRHI's design.
+In one word: the VLC backend is abandoned due to significant performance lost and incompatible design with QtRHI.

-Recommended pre-built FFmpeg binaries:
+Recommended 3rd-party pre-built FFmpeg binaries:
+- **RECOMMENDED** [avbuild](https://sourceforge.net/projects/avbuild/files/) (desktop & mobile & embeded platforms, full featured & lite builds, shared & static libraries, LGPL & GPL)
+- [FFmpeg-Builds](https://github.com/BtbN/FFmpeg-Builds/releases/latest) (Win64 & Linux64, full featured builds, shared & static libraries, LGPL & GPL)
-- [Mile.FFmpeg](https://github.com/ProjectMile/Mile.FFmpeg/releases/latest) (currently Windows only, but is prefered)
+- [Mile.FFmpeg](https://github.com/ProjectMile/Mile.FFmpeg/releases/latest) (based on vcpkg, currently Windows only, full featured builds, shared libraries only, LGPL)
-- [avbuild](https://sourceforge.net/projects/avbuild/files/) (multiple platforms, also have an additional lite version which is less than 10MB)

 ## Usage